 Frequently asked questions

 Reading and speaking use different mental pathways.
-A child can decode written words accurately — recognising letter patterns and reading aloud correctly — while still struggling to produce spontaneous spoken English.
-The reading skill is passive and slow enough to allow decoding.
-Speaking requires the child to simultaneously retrieve vocabulary, construct grammar, and produce sound in real time.
-Most Indian children only practise the slow, decoding form of English in school, and almost never practise the fast, spontaneous production form at home.
+A child can decode written words accurately, recognising letter patterns and reading aloud correctly, because reading is slow enough to allow careful decoding.
+Speaking is different: the child must simultaneously retrieve vocabulary, construct grammar, and produce sound in real time.
+Most Indian children only practise this slow, decoding form of English at school, and rarely practise the fast, spontaneous form at home.

 Code-switching is the automatic shift between two languages depending on the situation.
 Indian children typically code-switch into English at school and back into their home language (Hindi, Tamil, Telugu, etc.) at home.
-This is cognitively normal and a sign of bilingual competence — not a problem.
-However, it does mean that spoken English is strongly associated with the school environment.
-Children who only ever speak English in school develop a mental block: English speaking feels unnatural outside that setting.
-Short, consistent speaking practice at home — even 10 minutes per day — breaks this association over 4–6 weeks.
+This is cognitively normal, a sign of healthy bilingual competence.
+But it ties spoken English to school, so speaking it can feel unnatural at home.
+Just 10 minutes of daily home practice breaks this association within 4–6 weeks.

-The earlier the better, but age 4–6 is an especially receptive window.
-At this stage, children's brains are highly plastic for language acquisition and they are not yet self-conscious about making mistakes.
-Simple activities — naming objects in English, singing English rhymes, retelling a picture book story — build spoken English foundations without any formal instruction.
-Children who begin speaking English at home from age 4 typically enter Class 1 with measurably stronger pronunciation and vocabulary than those who wait until formal school instruction begins.
+The earlier the better, but age 4–6 is an especially receptive window: children's brains are highly plastic for language acquisition, and they aren't yet self-conscious about mistakes.
+Simple activities, like naming objects in English, singing English rhymes, and retelling a picture book story, build spoken foundations without formal instruction.
+Children who start at home from age 4 typically enter Class 1 with stronger pronunciation and vocabulary than those who wait for school.

-Recasting is more effective than direct correction.
-Instead of stopping your child to say 'wrong — say it this way', simply repeat their sentence back correctly in your next turn: if your child says 'I goed to school', you respond naturally with 'Oh, you went to school today?
+Recasting works better than direct correction.
+Instead of stopping them to say 'wrong, say it this way', repeat their sentence back correctly in your next turn: if they say 'I goed to school', respond naturally with 'Oh, you went to school today?
 What happened?'
-This exposes them to the correct form without interrupting the conversation or creating embarrassment.
-Research in second-language acquisition consistently shows that recasting produces faster improvement than explicit correction, especially for children under 8.
+This exposes them to the correct form without interrupting or embarrassing them.
+Research in second-language acquisition shows recasting produces faster improvement than explicit correction, especially for children under 8.